How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 2628-6998, https://worldmediation.org/journal/

-On November 14, 2002, a young father of two got on a bus from his village in the eastern part of Nepal, heading towards the country’s capital Kathmandu where he intended to apply for a working visa in South Korea.
+On November 14, 2002, a young father of two got on a bus from his village in eastern Nepal, heading towards the country’s capital Kathmandu where he intended to apply for a working visa in South Korea.
 When the bus crossed a bridge in the rural district of Dolakha, a bomb planted by Maoist rebels exploded.
 After waking up from a nineteen-day coma, the man realized that he was paralyzed and unable to move.
 Thousands of people suffered similar fates in Nepal during a decade-long civil war in which security forces and rebels killed approximately 17,000 people and forcefully displaced almost 1,400.[1]
 The severe battles ended through the Comprehensive Peace Accord, signed on November 21, 2016.
 During the fighting, uncountable people, mostly civilians, were cruelly hit by gross human rights violations, including rape and sexual violence, forced displacement, torture, and other crimes.[2]
 Only a few of the war’s victims have received reparations and support with healing through restorative processes, repairing the harm caused by criminal behavior.

 In light of Nepal’s ongoing peace process, this paper will help readers understand Nepal’s Truth and Reconciliation Commission’s work and limitations.
 The paper will start with an overview of Nepal’s civil war, highlighting relevant background information on why restorative justice processes are valuable assets and benefit today’s situation.
 Then, the concept of restorative justice will be defined and explained, including the approach’s benefits and limitations.
-Further, the paper will provide an overview of Nepal’s restorative justice describing the country’s Truth and Reconciliation Commission’s objectives, work, and criticism, followed by a discussion on the Commission’s work.
+Further, the paper will provide an overview of Nepal’s restorative justice, describing the country’s Truth and Reconciliation Commission’s objectives, work, and criticism, followed by a discussion of the Commission’s work.
 It will end with a personal conclusion, including a summary of restorative justice work in Nepal and recommendations.

 A Period of Trauma and Crimes: Nepal’s Civil War